asimwe1/rust_chatapp/site/guide/3-overview.md

 ! note: This and other examples are on GitHub.

-  A version of this example's complete crate, ready to `cargo run`, can be found on [GitHub](@example/hello_world).
+  An expanded version of this example's complete crate, ready to `cargo run`, can be found on [GitHub](@example/hello).
 You can find dozens of other complete examples, spanning all of Rocket's features, in the [GitHub examples directory](@example/).

 The second approach uses the `#[rocket::main]` route attribute.